 -) Create more satisfying personal connections.

--) Meet our needs in ways that honor and respect our own and the values of others.
+-) Meet our needs in ways that honor our own values and the values of others.

 -) Heal from previous experiences and relationships that have been painful or unsuccessful.